 My business is rebuilding your original motor, when possible.
 I am able to rebuilt all Jefferson "Golden" motors.
 All of these motors cost $150.00 plus $15.00 priority mail (Canada is $40.00) and has a 2-year warranty, which brings your total cost to $165.00.
+This is only for the older original Golden Hour motor which were made by International Register and some Intermatic.
+For the Original Golden Hour Motors please click on the preceding link.
 I must have the old motor.
 If your motor is dead then at least I'll have it to match it to the one I'll use from inventory exactly.
-Using one from inventory adds $100.00 to the total and it to would have to be rebuild, so the time frames would still be the same.
-If you want to send in the clock for motor replacement, please be advised that shipping will jump from $15.00 to $100.00 with everything else staying the same.
-The increase covers return shipping and insurance and includes my labor charge of $50.00 for the replacement ($250.00 total).
-My turnaround is 4 to 6 weeks for motor/rotor service, 8 to 12 months if the clock is sent with the motor/rotor, or the movement is overhauled and expedited service adds $100.00 for rotor only service and doubles the labor on the movement overhaul.
+Using one from inventory adds $150.00 to the total and it to would have to be rebuild, so the time frames would still be the same.
+It's because of their rarity that the Golden Helm, Minute, Secret, Suspense Clock Motors, from my inventory that adds $150.00.
+This effective doubles your cost to $315.00 because these motors are in need of an overhaul and the first thing I do is heat test them as well in order to determine if they will last for a good many years and the will have the same 2-year warranty.
+If that is too much, then I'll return your motor and your check, if you send one, for no charge what-so-ever.
+Shipping on me in the U.S. via Priority Mail.
+If you want to send in the clock for motor or rotor replacement, please be advised that your costs will increase by $85.00 with everything else staying the same.
+The increase covers the increase in return shipping and insurance and includes my labor charge of $50.00 for the replacement service.
+I can ship at that price for clocks up to 22" long ($250.00 total).
+Overhaul Jefferson clock motor $150.00 Labor and cleaning of movement $50.00 Return shipping and handling $50.00 Total $250.00 The above assumes you ship the entire clock and does not include a warranty on the movement (mechanism) because that may need to be overhauled as well.
+Most times the movement does not need to be overhauled but if it did then you're looking at an additional $300.00 for a possible total of $550.00, then the movement would have the same 2-year warranty as the motor.
+My turnaround is 3 to 4 weeks for motor/rotor service, 4 to 6 months if the clock is sent with the motor/rotor, or the movement is overhauled and expedited service adds $100.00 for motor only service and doubles the labor on the movement overhaul.
 Expedited service take about 2 weeks for motor/rotor service, one month if the clock is sent with motor/rotor.
-I'll not ship the rotor/motor until I received payment.
+I'll not ship the motor until I received payment.
 I ONLY accept money orders, certified checks, or company checks for payment but repeat customers may use personal checks.
 Normally shipping takes place one week or so after I receive payment and thanks !
+I must have the old motor.
+If your motor is dead then at least I'll have it to match it to the one I'll use from inventory exactly.
+Using one from inventory adds $75.00 to the total and it to would have to be rebuild, so the time frames would still be the same.
+Please be aware that my inventory now consists of used motors and these motors must be heat tested and then rebuild before being shipped.
+This also means that there is the potential that nothing passes and then I'll not be able to help you.
+If that happens, then I return your old motor at no charge.
+So please test the motor's coil for continuity and the motor itself for excess heat, which is explained below.

 **One note: If your Golden Hour clock is running fast or slow then, most likely, the glass is no longer properly glued to the ring that is driven by the motor.